Manav1115/spark-sentiment-analysis/README.md

 ### Issue: Workers not connecting to Master

 **Solution**:
-- Verify Master URL is correct
+- Verify Master URL is correct (spark://...).
-- Check firewall settings (port 7077 should be open)
+- Check firewall settings (port 7077 should be open).
-- Ensure all machines are on the same network
+- Ensure all machines are on the same Wi-Fi network.

 ### Issue: Model training fails

 **Solution**:
-- Verify `dataset.csv` exists and has correct format
+- Verify dataset.csv exists and has correct format.
-- Check Spark worker resources in UI
+- Windows Users: Ensure winutils.exe is present in %HADOOP_HOME%\bin.
-- Ensure sufficient memory allocation
+- Ensure sufficient memory allocation in Spark.

 ### Issue: Flask API not accessible

 **Solution**:
-- Update IP address in `backend.py` to Master node's IP
+- Ensure backend.py is running.
-- Check if port 5000 is available
+- If accessing from another machine, ensure the Flask app is running with host='0.0.0.0'.
-- Verify Spark context is initialized
+- Check if port 5000 is blocked by a firewall.
 ----------

 ## BASIC COMMANDS REFERENCE